 Program Review takes place in year five of the accreditation cycle and examines each approved program individually.
 It is the feature of the accreditation system that asks institutions to report on how the approved program meets the standards, either approved California program standards, experimental program standards, or national or professional program standards.
-The Commission's new accreditation system is focused evidence, including syllabi, advising materials, and assessments.
+The Commission's new accreditation system is focused on specific types of evidence, including syllabi, advising materials, and assessments.
 Program Review informs the Site Visit, which takes place in year six of the accreditation cycle.
+All programs, regardless of credential area, must provide course matrices that identify where specific required competencies are introduced, practiced, and assessed.
+These matrices must be linked to course syllabi and assessments to ensure that the program is providing candidates with the opportunity to learn, practice, and be assessed on the required competencies.